 Challenges To Mental Wellbeing Today

-Our minds today are overstimulated, overworked and easily disturbed in our media era of constant digital or electronic engagement, extended to concerns about social and world problems today.
+Our minds today are overstimulated, overworked and easily disturbed in our media era of constant digital or electronic engagement, extended to increasing concerns about social and world problems today.
 Our minds are subject to constant stress throughout the day and even the night.
-They have no free time to harmonize their functions, so that the mind seldom gets the space or stillness to become calm, composed and renew itself.
+They have little free time to harmonize their functions, so that the mind seldom gets the space or stillness to become calm, composed and renew itself.

 Mental clutter and the baggage of memory weighs the mind down, restricting its subtle energies and getting us caught in endless outer concerns, instabilities and insecurities, in which our thoughts get fixed or stuck.
 Conditioned habitual mental reactions prevent us from seeing things directly, with the mind’s shadows looming over us and clouding what we see.
 The result is that get easily caught in the same old limiting situations, relationships, emotions, actions or expressions, and don’t know how to free ourselves from these.